TempZone™ Flex RollDIY Radiant Flooring Installation for Tile & Stone

-Installing a heated floor system in your home is easier than you might think, especially when you use TempZone™ Flex Roll from WarmlyYours.
-Cut to the specific size of your room, they can make your dreams of a DIY heated floor a reality in a snap.
-In four, easy to follow steps, you too can start enjoying radiant flooring in any room in your home.
+Installing a radiant floor-heating system in your home is easier than you might think — especially when you use TempZone™ Flex Rolls from WarmlyYours.
+Simply cut and turn the mats to fill your room, and make your dreams of a DIY floor-heating system a reality in a snap.
+In four easy-to-follow steps, you can start enjoying radiant flooring in any room in your home.

-Assemble for a DIY fault-free floor heating system installation:
+Necessary tools for a fault-free DIY floor-heating system installation:

 Please call WarmlyYours (800) 875-5285 for 24/7 installation and technical support if needed.

-Staple, hot glue, or tape the radiant flooring mat panels and cold leads to the sub floor.
+Staple, hot glue or tape the radiant flooring mat panels and cold leads to the sub floor.
 Using tape, install the floor sensor six inches into the mat, directly centered between the heating wires.
 NEVER staple the heating wires or floor sensor wire.
-Apply a 1/8" layer of acrylic or latex modified thinset mortar or self-leveling cement over top of the mesh.
+Apply a 1/8" layer of acrylic or latex-modified thinset mortar or self-leveling cement over the top of the mesh.
 Perform and record the second ohm test following the instructions in your installation guide.

 Allow the first layer of mortar or self-leveling cement to cure before installing the tile.
 To install the tile, apply a second layer of thinset with a 1/4" square notched trowel.
 Perform and record the third ohm test.

-TIP: Clean thinset from between grout joints with a wet rag while installing tile, when thinset is wet, in preparation for the grout installation.
+Tip: While the thinset is wet, clean the thinset from between the grout joints with a wet rag while installing tile, in preparation for the grout installation.
 NEVER use a utility knife to remove cured thinset from grout joints.